Five Things You Need To Know To Get Started In Property Development

 That’s why it’s so important to choose an area before you start looking at development opportunities.
 This is the best way to learn how to start out in property development.

 When you do this, you create that all-important focus.
 You’re able to devote your time to learning about the council and the local zoning laws.
 You’ll learn about what the people in that area actually want and be able to adjust your plans accordingly.

 If you’re not focused on one area, you’re constantly distracted by whatever opportunities come along.
 Furthermore, you end up wasting time researching potential developments that won’t bear fruit.

 There are plenty of resources available that will help you to find a good area.
 For example, CoreLogic’s ResiTrends reports pull data from all over the country and present it to you at the granular level.

 They show you which suburbs have gone up in value and what their median prices are.
 Furthermore, they show you which areas have thriving markets and which are in a period of stagnation or decline.

-Item #2 – Build to the Market
+Item #2 – Property Market Analysis

 If you’ve found an opportunity, it’s often because the local council wants redevelopment in that area.
 For example, they may have changing demographics in that location who prefer a certain property type.

 This is another place where your market reports will come into play.
 They’ll show you what types of properties people in the location bought and what they snubbed.